 However, it’s not all tension and suspense-filled at the airport.
 There’s some soap opera-type drama with wives and mistresses and dinners sitting getting cold for our dedicated airport workers.
 Much of that is very hammy and as dull as planes circling around in the sky.

 The film isn’t a great one and certainly feels clichéd after the countless imitators and the classic parody film Airplane!, but there is sort of an old school charm to it watching these actors clench their teeth, look up at the sky or at a back-projected runway and then dramatically yell really loud.

 Airport was a monstrous box-office hit, and eventually it spawned three sequels.
 Each film consisted of…..well a planeload of passengers in peril, along with that melodramatic crap.
-Airport 1975 followed with Charlton Heston as its main star and then came Airport ’77 with Jack Lemmon as the lead, which was my second film in my Airport double-feature.
+Airport 1975 followed with Charlton Heston and Karen Black as its main stars and then came Airport ’77 with Jack Lemmon as the lead, which was my second film in my Airport double-feature.